-Anytime you call a contractor or receive an estimate, you are being marketed.
-Most contractors tend to highlight attributes and not liabilities.
-As a consumer, it is important to know what questions to ask and where to get information.
-We at Acme Concrete take pride in doing things correctly and putting our customers’ best interests first.
+Anytime you call a contractor or receive an estimate, you are being marketed to.
+Unsurprisingly, most contractors will tend to highlight assets, not liabilities.
+As a consumer, it is important to know what to look out for when getting estimates.
+We at Acme Concrete Raising & Repair take pride in putting our customers’ best interests first.
 After all, we are consumers too.
-Following is some information we hope you find helpful:
+To follow is some information we hope you find helpful:

-When looking to hire a company to raise and support concrete slabs at your property, we believe it is wise to select a contractor whose primary focus is doing just that – raising concrete.
-Although not common, there are companies providing estimates for concrete raising as a sideline to their main focus.
-You wouldn’t hire a plumber to do electrical work right?
+When looking to hire a company to raise concrete slabs with polyurethane at your property, we believe it is wise to select a contractor whose primary focus is doing just that – raising concrete with polyurethane.
+More and more common, are multi-service companies providing concrete raising estimates as a sideline to their main business focus.
+We’ve seen epoxy coaters, landscapers, mudjackers, and even waterproofing companies try to make a go at adding polylifting, or polyjacking as an additional service.
+The results are not great.
+You wouldn’t hire a waterproofing company to do electrical work (or raise your concrete) right?

 Probably one of the most important things to look for when shopping for a contractor is proper insurance.
-Experience and “know how” are very important.
-However, the risk and potential for financial loss that uninsured contractors can pose to clients is a serious matter, one often exceeding the value of most concrete repair projects.
+Experience and “know-how” are essential; however, the risk and potential for financial loss that uninsured contractors can pose to clients is a serious matter, one often exceeding the value of most concrete repair projects.

-Accidents are rare and employees are usually well trained.
-Unfortunately, an accident can occur and a worker may become seriously injured while on your property.
-This is true with nearly all businesses.
-If the contractor does not have a workers compensation policy to cover medical and lost time expenses, the injured employee could potentially sue the homeowner for those costs.
-In extreme cases, lawsuits seeking hundreds of thousands of dollars in restitution could even be filed.
+While accidents may be rare, employees should always be well trained and knowledgeable in dealing with accidents.
+Unfortunately, an accident can occur and a worker may become injured while on your property.
+This is true with nearly any service type business.
+If the contractor does not have a worker’s compensation policy to cover medical and lost time expenses, the injured employee could potentially sue the homeowner for those costs.
+In extreme cases, lawsuits seeking hundreds of thousands of dollars in restitution could be filed.

 After making sure a contractor has the proper insurance policies limiting your exposure to risk and liability, you will want to check on that contractor’s track record.
 Aside from the company’s ability to perform the work itself, it is important to have confidence you will be happy with the transaction.
 Here are some things to consider:

 Is the company responsive and polite to customers?
 Does the company listen to concerns and answer questions, or do they make people feel rushed?
+Are they proposing a warranty period that exceeds their time in business?
 Does the company provide enough information to make you feel comfortable with their manner of operation?
-Are they cost competitive?
+Are they cost-competitive?
 Do they show up on time?
 Did they do what they said they would?

 Here are some ways to determine if you want to hire a particular company:

 Acme Concrete Raising & Repair is fully insured and incorporated in the State of Illinois.
-We have a great social presence, excellent reviews and references we are happy to provide upon request.
-If you have settled concrete needing raised, we most likely have before and after images of a project completed similar to yours!
+We have a great social presence, excellent reviews, and references we are happy to provide upon request.
+If you have settled concrete needing raised, we most likely have video of a project completed similar to yours!

 Call us today to schedule a free, no-hassle estimate!
 (815) 264-2200